Inner-Child Healing Work: Your Inner Child Says “Wake Up!

 Digging into the past with the intent to shine light on the unconscious is wonderful.

 But let’s not stop there.

-Let’s keep on to address the spiritual root of what’s going on with inner child healing.
+Let’s keep on to address the spiritual root of what’s going on with inner child healing or inner child work.

 I’ll get more into the chakras in a different article.

-For now, I want you to realize that a wounded inner child represents an imbalance in the first chakra.
+For now, I want you to realize that a hurt inner child represents an imbalance in the first chakra.
 Here, I’m talking about the energy body.

 Your first chakra is at the base of your spine.
 It’s responsible for your feeling safe and secure while journeying this planet.
 If this chakra is off balance or blocked, it’s going to affect the rest of your chakras.

 Kind of like if the foundation of a house is shaky or unstable, the house may one day fall.
 (Which is why foundations are incredibly important!)

 If, as a child, your emotional, physical, or spiritual needs weren’t fulfilled, then you start feeling unsafe, insecure, fearful, and so on.